 Q-3: Where do I get a permit?

-The City of Miami Beach, Building Department’s main office is located at 1700 Convention Center Drive (City Hall).
+The City of Miami Beach, Building Department’s main office is located at 1700 Convention Center Drive (City Hall, first and second floors).

 The North Beach Office, located at 962 Normandy Drive, services the North Beach community (63 to 86 Streets) with Building Departments’ functions.